Generalization of Wigner Time Delay to Sub-Unitary Scattering Systems

 \emph{Comparison of Theory and Experiments.} Figure \ref{fig1} shows the evolution of complex time delay for a single isolated mode of the $M=2$ port tetrahedral microwave graph as $\Gamma_{A}$ is varied.
 The complex time delay is evaluated as in Eq. \ref{eq6} based on the experimental $S(f)$ data, where $f$ is the microwave frequency, a surrogate for energy $E$.
+Note that the (calibrated) measured S-parameter data is directly used for calculation of the complex time delay without any data pre-processing.
 The resulting real and imaginary parts of the time delay vary systematically with frequency, adopting both positive and negative values, depending on frequency and lumped loss in the graph.
 The full evolution animated over varying lumped loss is available in the Supplemental Material \cite{SuppMat}.
 These variations are well-described by the theory given above.

 Figure \ref{fig1}(d) and (e) clearly demonstrates that two Lorentzians are required to correctly describe the frequency dependence of the real part of the time delay.
 The two Lorentzians have different widths in general, given by the values of $\text{Im}z_n - \gamma$ and $\Gamma_n + \gamma$, and in this case the Lorentzians also have opposite sign.
 The frequency dependence of the imaginary part of the time delay also requires two terms, with the same parameters as for the real part, to be correctly described.
 The data in Fig. \ref{fig1}(b) also reveals that $\text{Re}[\tau]$ goes to very large positive values and suddenly changes sign to large negative values at a critical amount of local loss.
-For another attenuation setting of the same mode it was found that the maximum delay time was 371 times the Heisenberg time, showing that the signal resides in the scattering system for a substantial time.
+For another attenuation setting of the same mode it was found that the maximum delay time was 337 times the Heisenberg time, showing that the signal resides in the scattering system for a substantial time.

 The measured complex time delay as a function of frequency can be fit to Eqs. (\ref{eq8}) and (\ref{eq9}) to extract the corresponding pole and zero location for the $S$-matrix.
 The method to perform this fit is described in the Supp.
-Mat. \cite{SuppMat} The fitting parameters are $\text{Re}z_n$ and $\text{Im}z_n - \gamma$ for the zero, and $E_n$ and $\Gamma_n+\gamma$ for the pole.
-Note that the $\text{Re}[\tau(f)]$ and $\text{Im}[\tau(f)]$ data are fit simultaneously, and a constant offset $C$ is added to the real part fit.
+Mat.
+Section I \cite{SuppMat} The fitting parameters are $\text{Re}z_n$ and $\text{Im}z_n - \gamma$ for the zero, and $E_n$ and $\Gamma_n+\gamma$ for the pole.
+Note that the $\text{Re}[\tau(f)]$ and $\text{Im}[\tau(f)]$ data are fit simultaneously, and constant offsets $C_\text{R}$ and $C_\text{I}$ are added to each fit.